Nonpartisanship Is a Shield and Not a Barrier

 The voting public in the United States trusts charities more than they trust political parties or any one politician.
 See Independent Sector's United for Charity Report.
 But one tenet underpinning the public’s confidence is in imminent jeopardy: nonpartisanship.

-After hearing from nonprofits from around the Commonwealth, PANO is joining the National Council of Nonprofits in signing the community letter in Support of Nonpartisanship.
-We ask you to do the same.
+After hearing from nonprofits from around the Commonwealth, PANO joined the National Council of Nonprofits in signing the community letter in Support of Nonpartisanship.
+Nearly 4,500 organizations signed the community letter of support, calling on Congress to protect the longstanding Johnson Amendment and nonprofit nonpartisanship.
+Check out this press release from the National Council of Nonprofits.
+Thank you to everyone who added your organization to the letter.

 What is this Call to Action All About?